OSHA’s First Step Towards A Federal Heat Standard

 The current scope of the proposed OSHA federal rule is the solicitation of information to large and small employers with a multitude of work arrangements across the U.S.

-The rule’s scope even has a regional focus on the Southern states of
+The rule’s scope even has a regional focus on the Southern states of Mississippi, Arkansas, South Carolina, West Virginia, and Nevada.

-The rule also cites a number of strategies for employers to reduce occupational heat-related injuries and illnesses including:
+The rule also cites a number of strategies for employers to reduce occupational heat-related injuries and illnesses, including:

-• heat injury and illness prevention programs
+• Heat injury and illness prevention programs

-• engineering controls, administrative controls and utilizing personal protective equipment (PPE);
+• Engineering controls, administrative controls, and utilizing personal protective equipment (PPE);

-• acclimatization (the process of the human body becoming accustomed to new environmental conditions by gradually adapting to the conditions over time)
+• Acclimatization (the process of the human body becoming accustomed to new environmental conditions by gradually adapting to the conditions over time)

-• monitoring the physiological, medical, and exposure of workers
+• Monitoring the physiological, medical, and exposure of workers

-• planning and responding to heat-illness emergencies and
+• Planning and responding to heat-illness emergencies and

-• worker training and engagement
+• Worker training and engagement

 Climate change and the socioeconomic impact on exposure to hazardous heat are also major parts of the proposed OSHA federal rule.